 Current and Past Fellows

-The Lighthouse Works is pleased to welcome Beverly Acha, Jibade-Khalill Huffman, Kristy Luck and Katherine Taylor to Fishers Island.
-Our fall fellows were selected by independent panels from a pool of over 800 applicants and will be in residence from August 29 until October 10.
+The Lighthouse Works is pleased to welcome D. Allen, Jared Buckheister, Leah Guadagnoli, Kate Moses, and Zach Trow to Fishers Island.
+Our fall fellows were selected by independent panels from a pool of over 800 applicants and will be in residence from October 24 until December 5, 2017.

 We are proud to have supported over 83 artists, writers and composers with the time and space to focus on their creative practice.